Guide to the Different Types and Sizes of Excavators

 Adding work tool attachments to your excavator enables you to tackle various tasks with a single machine.

-Excavator Size Classes
+Excavator Size and Weight Classes

 Excavators come in various sizes to suit every project, from backyard landscaping to large-scale commercial construction.
 Understanding the benefits and challenges of different sizes of excavators can help you make an informed decision about the right size excavator for your job.
 There are three primary excavator size classes according to the machine’s weight which can you can find in the following excavator size chart.